itskpalusa/School-Library-Database-Application/README.md

 ## DISCLAIMER!

-This program, in order to protect the school's privacy, is locally storing the data, and all layers of the program's database are encrypted to the computer's private key.
+This program, in order to protect the school's privacy, is locally storing the data.
+However, it is easily laid out to establish online connections as well.
 This enables multiple schools to use this program, without databases getting mixed up, and also keeps the data safe.
 ___